Onufri

+Onufri (Onufri; Ονούφριος; Onufri), Onouphrios of Neokastro or Onouphrios Argytes, was a 16th century Archpriest of Elbasan and the most important painter of Orthodox murals and icons in the early post-Byzantine era in Albania.
+He founded a school of painting in Berat and extended his influence as far afield as Kastoria.
+Trained in Venice, he infused Albanian icon painting with the artistic climate of the Italian Renaissance.
+His works reveal a great degree of originality and ecclesiastically combined post-Byzantine and Gothic elements.
+Onufri's works played a decisive role in the following trends of Albanian art, up to the 19th century.

+The Onufri Iconographic Museum, an Albanian national museum in Berat, is named after the painter.

 Life

 Little is known with certainty about Onufri's life and his existence only emerged in the early 20th century.
-Regarding his birthplace only an inscription in the Holy Apostles church, near Kastoria has survived.
+Regarding his birthplace only an inscription in the Holy Apostles church near Kastoria has survived.
 Onufri is believed to have been born in the early 16th century either in the region of Berat (in today's Albania) or near Kastoria or Grevena (in today's northern Greece).
 The epithet Argitis, which appears in a fresco near Kastoria may point to Argos as his place of birth, although as he used it only once it is regarded probable that it refers to a location in the area of Kastoria.
 His flawless Greek calligraphic inscriptions is an indicator that he received high-level education.
 He was educated in the Republic of Venice and was a member of the Greek Brotherhood of Venice.

 In the climate of the time, the painting of Christian icons can be seen as an act to restore pre-Ottoman culture.
 He was active in Berat and possibly Venice until 1547.
 Then he worked in both Berat and Kastoria and in 1555, in Shelcan near Elbasan.
 He may have also been the painter of various murals in the church of St. Nicholas near Prilep (North Macedonia).
 After 1554, he lived and painted in the village of Valsh.
 In a number of churches his works were signed with the title "Protopapas" (Πρωτόπαππας), demonstrating a senior position in the church hierarchy.
 However, his signature has not been preserved on icons that have been also attributed to him such as a Dodekaorton icon at that is preserved at the National Museum of Medieval Art in Korce.